Doubly robust tests of exposure effects under high-dimensional confounding: Estimation of under model misspecification

 \subsubsection{Example 2: binary outcome}

 A more appropriate working model for the conditional mean of binary $Y$ might be $E(Y|A=0,L)=\expit(\beta^TL)$.
-Hence we must now solve the equations
+Hence we now have two minimization problems

 An additional complication is then that solving each set of equations requires initial estimates of the other nuisance parameter.
 There are then two possible approaches one might take; one is to estimate $\gamma$ and $\beta$ together by maximizing a joint penalized likelihood.
-Alternatively, one could use the iterative procedure described in Algorithm 1, which could be easily adapted for other types of outcome.
-In practice, one can take the penalty terms obtained via cross validation during the first iteration of the algorithm ($j=1$) and use the same terms in subsequent iterations.
+Alternatively, one could use the iterative procedure described in Algorithm 1 in Appendix B, which could be easily adapted for other types of outcome. \\